BobbleKeyboard/android_touch/README.md

  / _` | '_ \ / _` | '__/ _ \| |/ _` | | __/ _ \| | | |/ __| '_ \
 | (_| | | | | (_| | | | (_) | | (_| | | || (_) | |_| | (__| | | |
  \__,_|_| |_|\__,_|_|  \___/|_|\__,_|  \__\___/ \__,_|\___|_| |_|

-Copyright (c) 2017 Kunal Dawn <kunal.dawn@gmail.com>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
 ```

 ## What is this?
-To send touch events on android, you can use either adb or uiautomator.
-What I have observed that both of them
-are painfully slow, basically if you want to send touch events via adb it will have very high latency and if you
+android_touch is a tool to send multitouch events to android device.
+Generally it is used by various
-want to send touch events via uiautomator in android instrumentation test case, it will have medium latency.
+automation scripts to send touch events on real android device.

-**android_touch is a dependency free native Android tool to send multitouch
+    android_touch is a dependency free native Android tool to send multitouch
     inputs at very high speed with very low latency.
-This solves the problem of
-high latency ADB/uiautomator multitouch inputs.**

-    Latency of android_touch < uiautomator method < adb method

 android_touch provides a http server for triggering multitouch events and
 gestures on Android devices.
 It works without root if started via ADB.
 Touch